AntonovAlexander/activecore/README.md

 ### Project structure

-Current version of project is implemented as a collection of Kotlin libraries that can be individually built using IntelliJ IDEA:
+Current version of project is implemented as a collection of standalone Kotlin libraries that can be built using IntelliJ IDEA:

 * **hwast** - generic AST constructor for behavioral HW specifications (/hwast)